zora-x93/zora-x93.github.io/_posts/2025-01-12-a-case-of-git-merge-conflict.md

 These causes can explain all the concerning behaviors I previously encountered.
 Since we used squash merge, the two branches became identical, however with different git commit histories.
 The history diverge could never be resolved when we kept using the fast-forward squash merge.

 # Problem Solving
 Though the root cause was a bit difficult to diagnose, the fix was pretty simple when knowing the reasons behind the diverging commits.

-I reset the `development` branch history and force pushed it:
+First, I reset the `development` branch history and force pushed it:
 ```
 git checkout development
 git reset --hard origin/staging